-Liz Tyler is Director of Learning Services for UK Schools at Pearson Education.
-She has worked for Pearson for 20 years and is responsible for the development of teaching and learning materials for use in UK primary and secondary schools and FE colleges.
-This involves understanding and interpreting educational policy and the latest research on effective pedagogies in order to create services that support teachers have a greater impact on learners.
+Liz Tyler - Chair of Trustees.
+Liz worked for Pearson for 22 years and was responsible for the development of teaching and learning materials for use in UK primary and secondary schools and FE colleges.
+This involved understanding and interpreting educational policy and the latest research on effective pedagogies in order to create services that support teachers have a greater impact on learners.
 She has been a secondary school governor in the past.
-Liz has just been appointed as Chair of Trustees.

 Dr Bridget Durning is Senior Lecturer in Sustainability in the School of the Built Environment at Oxford Brookes and a Fellow of the Higher Education Academy.
 She teaches students at all levels in higher education - foundation, undergraduate and postgraduate and also delivers professional development courses.
 Bridget has one child who went to Cheney and is currently at University.
 Bridget has been involved in School Governance in Oxford for over 16 years with experience from Foundation Stage to Secondary and was Chair of Governors of Cheney School for a number of years.
 Bridget was one of the founding directors of the Trust.